Simulation of Reflected Brownian motion on two dimensional wedges: Exact simulation algorithms

 \section{Exact simulation algorithms}

-Theorem \ref{formula_alpha_pi_m} gives formulas that can be directly used to simulate the final values of the reflected and stopped processes in the case that the wedge angle is $\alpha = \pi/m$ (see Sections \ref{algorithm_for_stopped} and \ref{algorithm_for_reflected}).
-However, direct algorithms that arise due to these results demand larger computational time in the general case.
-Instead, we investigate an alternative simulation method using the tractable case $\alpha = \pi/m$ and exit times of a wedge with angle $\pi/m$ and give algorithms for the exact simulation of the reflected and stopped processes in any wedge.
+Theorems \ref{Kformula_alpha_pi_m} and \ref{Rformula_alpha_pi_m} give formulas that can be directly used to simulate the final values of the reflected and stopped processes in the case that the wedge angle is $\alpha = \pi/m$ (see Sections \ref{algorithm_for_stopped} and \ref{algorithm_for_reflected}).
+However, direct algorithms that arise due to these results demand the use of approximations and larger computational time in general.
+Instead, we investigate an alternative simulation method using the tractable case $\alpha = \pi/m$ and give algorithms for the exact simulation of the reflected and stopped processes in any wedge.